-Knowledge and Understanding Skills Attitudes To know that things are similar and different (classifying) To know that there are number symbols and a set sequence in which numbers occur To know that numbers are different from letters To know the concepts of more than, less than To count a collection of objects accurately matching one number to one object To know that there are a variety of shapes and to know some of their names To know that some shapes fit together and some don't To be aware of the mathematical language and to describe shapes To know how to make sequential patterns To know how to estimate To know that the last number said is the number of objects in the set To know and use appropriate vocabulary to describe movement and position in space e.g. up, down, in front of, behind, over, under, etc. To classify objects To sort objects according to its colour, shape or texture To match objects to numbers, patterns etc. To take turns and to share To use language to express a concept To make connections To solve problems To count To record To question To think logically To respond and to set challenges To negotiate space To test ideas To be curious To be confident and learn by making mistakes To search for answers To express opinions To co-operate and collaborate To have a sense of enjoyment and satisfaction Perseverance
+Knowledge and Understanding Skills Attitudes To know that things are similar and different (classifying) To know that there are number symbols and a set sequence in which numbers occur.
+To know that numbers are different from letters.
+To know the concepts of more than, less than or is equal to.
+To count a collection of objects accurately matching one number to one object To know that there are a variety of shapes and to know some of their names.
+To know that some shapes fit together, and some don't.
+To know how to make sequential patterns.
+To know how to estimate To know that the last number said is the number of objects in the set.
+To know and use appropriate vocabulary to describe movement and position in space e.g., up, down, in front of, behind, over, under, etc. To classify objects To sort objects according to its colour, shape or texture To match objects to numbers, patterns etc. To take turns and to share To use language to express a concept.
+To make connections To solve problems To count To record To question To think logically To respond and to set challenges.
+To test ideas To be curious To be confident and learn by making mistakes.
+To search for answers To express opinions To co-operate and collaborate To have a sense of enjoyment and satisfaction Perseverance